ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 With ``turtlesim`` running, run

 .. code-block:: console

   ros2 service echo /turtle1/teleport_relative

 Nothing will print at first, but that's just because the service hasn't been called yet.
-Next, in another terminal, make a service call with
+Next, in another terminal, make a service call with:

 .. code-block:: console